Vilapicina (Barcelona Metro)

-Vilapicina is a station on line 5 of the Barcelona Metro.
+Vilapicina (/ca/) is a station on line 5 of the Barcelona Metro.

 The station is located underneath Passeig Fabra i Puig, between Carrer Teide and Carrer Petrarca.
 It was opened in 1959, and served as a terminus until the opening of Horta in 1967.

 The station has a ticket hall on either end, one with two accesses, the other with one.
 The station has two platforms and three tracks, the outermost one leading to the nearby train depot.